Private From Whom? Minimal Information Leakage in Auctions: First-Price Auctions

 \section{First-Price Auctions}

-Consider an auctioneer conducting a first-price auction.
-In a sealed-bid first-price auction, the auctioneer learns every bidder's bid and hence learns every bidder's value (by inverting their bid functions).
-In contrast, a descending auction implements the first-price auction choice rule with no contextual privacy violations since the auctioneer learns nothing about losing bidders' values, except that they are not the highest value.
-However, the descending auction does not privacy dominate the sealed-bid first-price auction.
-In a descending auction, all bidders learn the value of the winning bidder: Each bidder observes the last price the auctioneer offers, and hence can perfectly back out the winning bidder's bid.
-In contrast, in a sealed-bid auction, each losing bidder learns only that their value is not the highest.
-By conditioning questions on the reports of previous bidders, the auctioneer reveals information about the winner's value in a descending auction.

-In this section, we first show that a first-price auction violates the indistinguishable corners condition for every bidder.
-This immediately implies that the descending auction is not minimally bidder-informative.
-We then show that both the descending auction and sealed-bid first-price auction lie on the privacy Pareto frontier.
-Privacy arguments alone are therefore insufficient for a designer to select between the descending auction and sealed-bid auction protocols.
+In this section, we consider an auctioneer implementing a first-price auction choice rule.
+As discussed in the introduction, a sealed-bid first-price auction reveals more information to the auctioneer, but a descending auction reveals more information to bidders.
+We first show that a first-price auction choice rule violates the indistinguishable corners condition for every bidder, so the impossibility result of \cref{thm:impossibility-thm} applies.
+We then show that the descending auction and sealed-bid first-price auction both lie on the Privacy Frontier.
+Finally, we introduce two novel protocols that also lie on the Privacy Frontier.